38 Idioms About Missing Someone

 Other ways to say: Notice the space, far away

-Meaning: A fun or sweet way to say you miss someone.
+Meaning: A fun, sweet, and informal way to say you miss seeing someone.

 • I miss your face, come visit soon!